marcospgp/abstraction-and-reasoning/README.md

 # ARC DSL

-Implements the domain specific language for ARC.
+Implements a domain specific language for the ARC challenge by François Chollet.

 Use `node index.js` to run a program on a task file.